Gwendoline Porte is a French interior designer, born in 1974, who lives and works in London.

 Her first project was her own family house and design studio, before completing a number of offices and residential projects in London and

 “I love travel and history,” says Porte.
 “I believe we are constantly reinventing things based on what we know and what we see.
-I am influenced by so many creative minds, from Le Corbusier and Pierre Paulin to Basquiat and Warhol.”
+I am influenced by so many creative minds, from Le Corbusier and Etore Sottsass to Matisse and Warhol.”

 Photograph: Frenchie Cristogatin